darknovagames/AlictusCaseStudy/README.md

 # Summary

 Overall, I did my best to finish all the given necessities.
+My priorities were Completion > Readability > Performance.

 I am well aware that I sacrificied some code readability and modularity for writing speed.
-And I am very well aware that many scripts could be a lot better.
+And I am very well aware thatmany scripts could be a lot better.

-Some of the parts that could be improved:
+Some of the parts that I remember that could be improved:
 -Object pools could be used for Enemies and all projectiles.
 -Player's interactions with other objects could be written in a better way that complies with SOLID.
 Currently it is basically hard coded.